cuiyongbo/hello-world/my_wiki/languages/english_notes_1.rst

 | Definition: (adjective) So shocked or astonished as to be rendered speechless
 | Synonyms: dumbfounded, thunderstruck, flabbergastered, stupefied
 | Usage: He stood dumbstruck in the doorway as the partygoers yelled “Surpise!” in the unison.
 |
-| rule out
-| Definition: If you rule out a course of action, an idea, or a solution, you decide that it is impossible or unsuitable
-| Definition: If something rules out a situation, it prevents it from happening or from being possible
-| Usage: The prime mimister is believed to have ruled out cuts in child benefit or pensions.
-| Usage: A serious car accident in 1986 ruled out a permanent future for him in football.
-|
-| rule of thumb
-| Definition: a broadly accurate guide or principle, based on experience or practice rather than theory.
-|
-| make it a rule to do something
-| Definition: have as a habit or general principle to do something.
-| Usage: I make it a rule never to mix business with pleasure.
-|
-| rule the roost
-| Definition: be in complete control.
-| Usage: I am the one who runs facebook.
-|
-| as a rule
-| Definition: usually, but not always.
-|
 | Demote
 | Definition: Give somebody a lower rank or less senior position, usually as a punishment.